thenaturalwill/pfsense-analytics/README.md

 - GRAYLOG_PASSWORD_SECRET (Change that _now_)

 Edit Docker/graylog/getGeo.sh and insert _your_ tokenized Downloadlink of the Maxmind GeoIP Database.
 Create an account on https://www.maxmind.com/en/account/login and go to "My Account -> Download Files -> GeoLite2 City" and copy the Link "Download GZIP" to your getGeo.sh File.
-If you don't do that the geographic lookup of IP Addresses won't work.
+If you don't do that the geolookup feature for IP Addresses won't work.

 Finally, spin up the stack with: